Varsamonerou Monastery: History

-Varsamonerou monastery started to decline after 1500 and was eventually abandoned in the 18th century, not to be inhabited again.
+Varsamonerou Monastery started to decline after 1500 and was eventually abandoned in the 18th century, and is uninhabited.
+Restoration works overseen by the Ephorate of Byzantine Antiquities are ongoing.

 Architecture

 The main building is a two-nave church (katholikon).
 The northern nave is dedicated to the Virgin Mary Hodegetria and the southern one to John the Baptist.
 A third, transverse nave is dedicated to Saint Phanourios.
-The church is covered with high-quality frescoes that date from the late 14th until the first half of the 15th centuries.
+The church is covered with high-quality frescoes that date from the late-14th until the early-15th centuries.
 These frescoes are among the most important samples executed in Crete during the Venetian era and survive in excellent condition.
 The church was restored in 1947.

-The exceptional wood-carved iconostasis of the church is nowadays displayed at the Historical Museum in Heraklion.
+The exceptional wood-carved iconostasis of the church is displayed at the Historical Museum in Heraklion.